pay-rails/pay/docs/6_subscriptions.md

 @user.payment_processor.subscription.cancel_now!
 ```

-The customer will no longer be charged and you *cannot* resume the subscription.
+The subscription will continue to be active until the end of the period, but the customer will no longer be charged and you *cannot* resume the subscription.

-For Stripe subscriptions, the subscription will continue to be active until the end of the period.
-For Braintree subscriptions, the subscription will continue to be active until the end of the period.

 #### Swap a Subscription to another Plan